roman-milk/roman-milk.github.io/frank-and.md

+===

- ****** Frank and Mary Beth ****** byJust_Plain_Bob© Our story is like so many others.
+Our story is like so many others.
 We met in college, dated off and on and then one day I realized I didn't want to date other girls.
 I wanted to spend all my time with Mary Beth.
 Apparently about the same time she decided that she wanted to spend her time with me.
 We were a steady couple the rest of the way through college and we were married three months after graduation.

  Mary Beth never did put her college education to go use.
 Three weeks after we married we found out that she was pregnant.
 She had Gloria and eleven months later she had Alexander.
 She decided that she would be a stay at home mom and I had no problem with that.
 One year after the arrival of Alex Melanie arrived on the scene and Mary Beth decided that three was enough and she had her tubes tied.